Spiced nuts are an easy and delicious snack or foodie gift!

 Wondering what favor-”ette” means?
 Click here!

-2 egg whites, beaten with 2 T. water till foamy
+2 egg whites, beaten with 2 tablespoons water till foamy

-1 lb. walnuts (or any nuts you like)
+1 pound walnuts (or any nuts you like)

-Pre-heat oven to 300.
-Line 2 baking sheets with parchment paper or spray with a non-stick cooking spray (such as Pam).
+Pre-heat oven to 300 degrees; line a baking sheet with parchment paper or spray with a non-stick cooking spray (such as Pam).

 Let nuts soak in egg/water mixture for 5-10 minutes.
 Meanwhile combine sugar and spices.
 Toss sugar mixture and nuts till well coated.
-Divide nuts between 2 sheets.
+Transfer to your prepared baking sheet and bake for an hour, stirring every 15 minutes.
+Let cool.

 Store airtight at room temperature for up to one month.